0xnerd1/Intelligent-Local-Lead-Generation-Business-Intelligence-Platform/README.md

 Hot	70–100	Green	Contact within 24 hours
 Medium	40–69	Yellow	Add to outreach pipeline
 Low	0–39	Red	Monitor for changes

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details